MikeHopcroft/TokenFlow/documentation/how-token-flow-works.md

 # How token-flow works

 `token-flow` converts human-readable text into sequences of `tokens` that represent meaning and user intent at a higher semantic level than words alone.
-Human speech and text is mess]y and approximate and has many different ways to express the same concept.
+Human speech and text is messy and approximate and has many different ways to express the same concept.
 For example, `"a couple of"`, `"a pair of"`, `"two"`, `"two more"`, `"double"` and `"dual"` might all correspond to the quantity, `2`, in a certain context.

 token-flow attempts to simplify the sentence by replacing each of these phrases with a `token` denoting a quanity: